 Ideally, you and your divorce lawyer have laid the groundwork for a strong case based on sound legal strategy.
 If that’s true, when you present shouldn’t be an issue.
 A sturdy case is sturdy regardless of whether you’re first or second out of the gate.

 Should I File For Divorce First?

 At the end of the day, this is the big question: should you file for divorce first?
 As already stated, every case plays out differently, so there’s no one-size-fits-all answer.
 It varies from case-to-case.
 Depending on the surrounding circumstances, it can benefit you, create a negative influence, or have little impact at all.

-Taking an aggressive, proactive approach can benefit your case.
-Emphasis on can.
+Taking an (appropriately) aggressive, proactive approach can benefit your case.